All things happen for a reason, goes the cliche.

 Then a few days before my 32nd birthday, my husband showed me something he’d found on the internet: A legit “open college” that would allow me to continue studying interior design while working.

-It’s been a few months with NYIAD, and since freelance work is no joke at all, it’s taking me a while to finish unit 1 of the course.
+It’s been a few months with NYIAD, and since freelance work is no joke at all, it’s taking me a while to finish unit 1 of the course (Note: I started the course in 2015 and finished in 2017).
 But slow and steady wins the race.
 I love learning (call me a geek), and I love looking at design from theoretical and practical perspectives.
-Researching for my job at Cromly is actually aiding me in my quest for design knowledge, because I have to make sure the stuff I write for the site is legit.
+Researching for my job at Cromly is actually aiding me in my quest for design knowledge because I have to make sure the stuff I write for the site is legit.

 So when I clicked on the School of Decorating tab on her blog, I was immediately intrigued.
 It required paying “tuition” though, but her course came with a comprehensive video library of different decorating rules and techniques (with her as instructor), video interviews of other design and decorating experts, and lots of downloadable worksheets and style guides, like the ones I’ve screen-capped below.